OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 regular expressions however, the editor begins to feel more natural and you can perform many tasks with ease.
 To get the most out of Vim however, one must master the concept of command composition.
-Once a user has mastered these features they become capable of performing most any task with the minimal amount of motion necessary.
+Once a user has mastered these features they become capable of performing almost any task with the minimal amount of motion necessary.

 ## Configuration and Plugins